andrivet/ADVi3pp/README.md

 Thanks to [Dylan xKoldx](https://github.com/xKoldx/ADVi3pp-Marlin) and [weidercs](https://github.com/weidercs/ADVi3pp-Marlin) for their forks supporting BLTouch.
 Thanks to Matt Cowell [SureshotM6](https://github.com/SureshotM6/ADVi3pp-Marlin) for the fork supporting M600 and head parking.

-Thanks you to Leo Lüker (Silverquark) for his [i3plus+ project](https://github.com/Silverquark/i3PlusPlus).
+Thanks to Leo Lüker (Silverquark) for his [i3plus+ project](https://github.com/Silverquark/i3PlusPlus).
 I take many ideas from his code.
 But the project is no more active and I do not like the screens (personal taste) so I have created the **ADVi3++** fork.
 It is technically a fork of Marlin, not of i3plus+.

 Thanks to [MarlinTeam](http://marlinfw.org/) for their great work.